EdmondDantess/multi-twitch-app/README.md

 # Hello

 <b>It's <a href="https://multi-twitch-app.vercel.app/">SPA analog twitch</a>, but in this app you can see multi windows of streams on one page<br/>
-You can search channels and use drag n drop & resize windows on board
+You can search channels and use drag n drop & resize windows on board<br/>
 <b>Stack:</b> TypeScript, React, Redux.
 Using TypeScript for better code control.